ml6team/fondant-usecase-RAG/README.md

 ## Introduction

 This repository contains data pipelines and ready-to-use notebooks for tuning RAG systems both manually and automatically using parameter search.
 To achieve this, it leverages [Fondant](https://github.com/ml6team/fondant), a free and open source framework for production-ready, easy and shareable data processing.
+Check out the Fondant [website](https://fondant.ai/) if you want to learn more and join our [Discord](https://discord.gg/HnTdWhydGp) if you want to stay up to date.

 ## Available notebooks